IBM/kubernetes-networking/docs/ingress-alb.md

 echo $INGRESS_SECRET
 ```

-Create the Ingress resource using a `rewrite path` and change the `hosts` and `host` to the `Ingress Subdomain` of your cluster, and change the `secretName` to the value `Ingress Secret` of your cluster.
+Create the Ingress resource and change the `hosts` and `host` to the `Ingress Subdomain` of your cluster, and change the `secretName` to the value `Ingress Secret` of your cluster.
+You can use annotations like `rewrite path` to customize the Ingress resource.
+See [https://cloud.ibm.com/docs/containers?topic=containers-ingress_annotation](https://cloud.ibm.com/docs/containers?topic=containers-ingress_annotation).

 ```
 echo "apiVersion: extensions/v1beta1